-Nursing Two
+NUR 130 Nursing Two

-Offered every fall and spring semester Prerequisite: NUR 120 with a grade of "B" or higher and NUR 219 with a grade of "B" or higher
+Offered every fall and spring semester Prerequisite: BIO 202 with a grade of "C" or higher.
+NUR 120 with a grade of "B" or higher, and NUR 219 with a grade of "B" or higher

 This course allows students to build on the foundation of nursing practice by focusing on nursing care of acutely ill hospitalized patients.
 Themes for the program include caring, clinical competency, and nursing identity.
 This course teaches medical-surgical nursing.
 Students will provide nursing care to multiple adult clients in a variety of acute care settings.
 Instruction will be offered through multiple methods such as didactic, skills lab, online and in the clinical setting.